Hawthorn berries are tiny fruits that grow on trees and shrubs belonging to the Crataegus genus.

 Due to its potent effect on the heart, it can affect certain medications.
 If you’re taking drugs for your heart, blood pressure, or cholesterol, speak with your healthcare provider before using hawthorn berry supplements.

 Summary Hawthorn berry is safe with few side effects.
 Speak with your healthcare professional before starting this supplement if you’re on any heart medications.

 Primarily due to its antioxidant content, hawthorn berry has numerous health effects, especially for your heart.

 Studies indicate that it may improve blood pressure and blood fat levels, as well as treat heart failure when combined with standard medications.

-In addition, it may boost your immune system, promote hair growth, reduce anxiety, and aid digestion.
+In addition, it may reduce inflammation, promote hair growth, and aid digestion.